-However, due to a patchwork of regional policies and payer guidelines, billing for and receiving reimbursement for these services can oftentimes be far from straightforward, according to Ann Lambrix, Vice President of RCM Consulting for Lighthouse Lab Services and Vachette Pathology.
+However, due to a patchwork of regional policies and payer guidelines, billing for and receiving reimbursement for these services can oftentimes be far from straightforward, according to Ann Lambrix, Vice President of RCM Solutions for Lighthouse Lab Services.

 With that in mind, here are three things to be aware of when billing for genetic and molecular testing: